 Any course(s) dropped during the Add-Drop period during the first week of classes are not evaluated and do not appear on the academic transcript.
 Students who withdraw from courses after the Add-Drop period or totally withdraw from college after the start of classes receive "W" grades at the end of the semester.
 A student who does not attend and fails to officially withdraw from one or more courses is still enrolled in those courses and may be assigned grades of "F" unless the proper withdrawal procedure is followed.
 All courses with grades of "W" or "F" are evaluated for satisfactory academic progress regardless of withdrawal status.
 Incomplete grades ("I") and In-Progress grades ("IP") are also evaluated for satisfactory academic progress.
 Once the grade is completed, it will be used to determine satisfactory academic progress for future semesters.
 Repeat grades count in attempted hours based on multiple attempts; however, only one earned grade will count in the earned credit/GPA calculation.
-Please refer to the college catalog for more information on FM's grading system.
+Please refer to the college catalog for more information on FMCC's grading system.

-Financial Aid Eligibility for Academically Dismissed Students tory academic progress standards and any additional academic standards based on the type of aid they are receiving (State and/or Federal).
+Financial Aid Eligibility for Academically Dismissed Students arships, VA educational benefits, etc. Financial aid eligibility requires that students meet the college's satisfactory academic progress standards and any additional academic standards based on the type of aid they are receiving (State and/or Federal).
 Please refer to the college catalog for details.

-Students who have been academically dismissed are not eligible for financial aid including grants, loans, scholarships, VA educational benefits, etc. Financial aid eligibility requires that students meet the college's satisfac-
+Students who have been academically dismissed are not eligible for financial aid including grants, loans, schol-